 - Platelet counts count your platelets.

-- The BUN (blood urea nitrogen)/creatinine test evaluates kidney function.
+- The blood urea nitrogen (BUN)/creatinine test evaluates kidney function.

 Your doctor may also test you for underlying conditions that can cause platelet function disorders.

 There are a number of treatments for this condition.
-Choosing a treatment depends on whether a doctor wants to:
+Your doctor’s choice of treatment will depend on whether they want to:

 - quickly stop you from bleeding

-- treat a condition that is causing a clotting problem
+- treat the condition that is causing your clotting problem

-- reduce the risk of your bleeding during surgery
+- reduce your risk of bleeding during surgery

 Treating Underlying Conditions